best-practice-and-impact/govcookiecutter/CONTRIBUTING.md

 We write our documentation in [MyST Markdown][myst] for use in Sphinx.
 This is mainly stored in the `docs` folder, unless it's more appropriate to store it elsewhere, like this file.

-Further information on how to write Sphinx documentation can be found [here][docs-write-sphinx-documentation].
+Further information on how to write Sphinx documentation, and how to build it into a searchable website can be found [here][docs-write-sphinx-documentation].

 [code-of-conduct]: ./CODE_OF_CONDUCT.md
 [coverage]: https://coverage.readthedocs.io/
-[coveragerc]: ./.coveragerc
 [docs-pre-commit-hooks]: ./%7B%7B%20cookiecutter.repo_name%20%7D%7D/docs/contributor_guide/pre_commit_hooks.md
 [docs-updating-gitignore]: ./%7B%7B%20cookiecutter.repo_name%20%7D%7D/docs/contributor_guide/updating_gitignore.md
 [docs-write-sphinx-documentation]: ./%7B%7B%20cookiecutter.repo_name%20%7D%7D/docs/contributor_guide/writing_sphinx_documentation.md